-This is a hobby that has come to me relatively late in life.
-Now that I am retired I have the time!
-I have had a fascination with old clocks over the years and as I was contemplating my senior years and how I wanted to spend my time I thought I would begin clock collecting and repair not as a serious hobby initially but as a general interest.
-As I dug deeper into my hobby and gained more knowledge I began to realize that I love the challenge of the repair side of clock collecting.
+As I was contemplating my senior years I thought I would begin clock collecting and repair but not as a serious hobby initially.
+As I dug deeper into the world of horology I began to realize that I love the challenge of the repair and restoration side of clock collecting.

-It all began in the year 2000.
-My wife and I were traveling around Nova Scotia (our home province) and stopped at a little village called Blockhouse.
-We found an antique store which is no longer there, walked in and never intended to buy an antique clock that day but left with a Seth Thomas Adamantine mantel clock (circa 1910).
+It began in 2000 when my wife and I were traveling around our home province of Nova Scotia.
+We stopped at a little village called Blockhouse.
+We found an antique shop which is no longer there, walked in and never intended to buy an antique clock that day but left with a Seth Thomas Adamantine mantel clock (circa 1910).
 It looked like it was worth many times more than we paid for it.
 We left the store thinking we had stolen it.

-Little did I realize that thousands of these were made and the price we paid likely reflected more than its true value.
+Later I discovered that thousands of these clocks were made and the price we paid likely reflected more than its true value.
 The clock came home and sat on our upright piano and looked great.
 For the first 2-3 years I wound it up weekly and marveled at its beautiful case and the sound of the strike on the hour and half hour.
-The shine wore off the apple and it quietly sat.
+Eventually it went quiet.
 Some years later I wound it up, felt that it was made to run and have kept it running ever since.

-Some time later we found a Daniel Dakota wall clock at a thrift store in Tatamagouche, Nova Scotia.
-I knew at the time that Chinese clocks are worth practically nothing but I cleaned it up, eventually took it apart several times for practice and even got it running.
+Still later we found a Daniel Dakota wall clock at a thrift store in Tatamagouche, Nova Scotia.
+I knew at the time that Chinese clocks are worth practically nothing but I cleaned it up, eventually took it apart several times for practice and got it running.
 I gave myself a good pat-on-the-back.
-Mission accomplished, now on to the next challenge.
+Mission accomplished; now on to the next challenge.